CHOOSE THE RIGHT NAIL

 Ballistic tips

-The shape of the tip allows for easy penetration into the material and allows greater ease when shooting into hard materials
+The shape of the tip allows for easy penetration into the material and greater ease when shooting into hard materials.

 Serrations